apache/dubbo-website/docs/en-us/dev/SPI.md

 }
 ```

-Wrapper class also implements the same SPI interface，but Wrapper is not the real implementation。It is used for wrap the real  implementation  returned from the `ExtensionLoader` 。The real returned instance by   `ExtensionLoader`  is the Wrapper class instance，Wrapper holder the real SPI implementation class。
+Wrapper class also implements the same SPI interface, but Wrapper is not the real implementation.
+It is used for wrap the real implementation returned from the `ExtensionLoader`.
+The real returned instance by `ExtensionLoader` is the Wrapper class instance, Wrapper holder the real SPI implementation class.

-There can be many Wrapper for one spi, simply add one if you need。
+There can be many Wrapper for one spi, simply add one if you need.

-By Wrapper class,you will be able move same logics into Wrapper for all SPIs。Newly added Wrapper class add external logics for all spis, looks like  AOP， Wrapper acts as a proxy for SPI.
+By Wrapper class,you will be able move same logics into Wrapper for all SPIs.
+Newly added Wrapper class add external logics for all spis, looks like AOP, Wrapper acts as a proxy for SPI.

 ### SPI Auto Load

-when loading the SPI，Dubbo will auto load the depency SPI.
-When one SPI implementation contains attribute which is also an SPI of another type,`ExtensionLoader` will automatically load the depency SPI.`ExtensionLoader` knows all the members of the specific SPI by scanning the setter method of all implementation class.
+when loading the SPI, Dubbo will auto load the depency SPI.
+When one SPI implementation contains attribute which is also an SPI of another type,`ExtensionLoader` will automatically load the depency SPI. `ExtensionLoader` knows all the members of the specific SPI by scanning the setter method of all implementation class.

-Demo：two SPI  `CarMaker`（car maker）、`WheelMaker` (wheel maker)
+Demo: two SPI `CarMaker`（car maker）、`WheelMaker` (wheel maker)

-Intefaces look like：
+Intefaces look like:

 ```java
 public interface CarMaker {